LucasSjogren04/VideoPlayerDiscordBot/README.md

 Commands to the app are done through a discord app (discord bot).

 Features:
-  Let your friends add youtube videos to a queue and have them automatically start playing.
+  Lets your friends add youtube videos to a queue and have them automatically start playing on the machine running the app.

 Dependencies:
   mpv